apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine live briefing: Russia criticizes delivery of U.S.-made M1 Abrams tanks to Ukraine**
+**DraftKings pops as JPMorgan says stock is undervalued**

-You can read more about it [here](https://www.washingtonpost.com/world/2023/09/26/russia-ukraine-war-news/).
+You can read more about it [here](https://finance.yahoo.com/news/draftkings-pops-as-jpmorgan-says-stock-is-undervalued-132401308.html).

 ## Requirements
 - Python 3.8